Áine M. Humble

 “Facebook friend”.
 However I am always looking for new Facebook friends (with people I

-3. I am also on Twitter — My most recent tweets are posted to the left, and you can follow me
+3. I am also on Twitter — My most recent tweets are posted at the bottom of this page, and you can follow me

 My primary research interest focuses on family dynamics related to family rituals and transitions, in particular the transition to marriage.
 I have also increasingly been studying same-sex couples and LGBT aging issues.
 Currently, I am studying the effectiveness of COVID-19 “immediate family bubbles” for parents with young children in Nova Scotia.
 My secondary research interests involve older women and healthy aging and qualitative research methods.
 Training workshops in Canada on qualitative software (with a focus on MAXQDA) are available through my consulting company, Fada Research Consulting (email@example.com).